sevenstudio/polish-language-pack-processwire/README.md

 Installation:

 To install a language pack, you must have the ProcessWire Language Support module installed.
-This is included with ProcessWire, so all you have to do is click to Modules > Language > Language Support > install.
+This is included with ProcessWire, so all you have to do is click to Modules > Install > Language Support > install.

 Once you have Language Support installed, you can install this language pack by going to Setup > Languages > Add New Language.
 Enter a title and name for the language and save.